collective/tutorial.todoapp/docs/chapter_1.rst

    .. image:: images/save_rename_workflow.jpg
       :width: 400px

 #.
-You will be spit back out and the workflow contents page.
+You will be spit back out to the workflow contents page.
 Click the workflow
    to start editing.

    .. image:: images/edit_todo_workflow.jpg